One of the most remarkable bridges in Asia crosses a busy strait in Japan.

 8. Construction of the bridge didn’t start until 1988

 For a long time, the idea was to build a bridge that could support both rail and road traffic.
-Discussions related to this subject was one of the reasons why it took over 3 decades before construction started after the initial plans were made!
+Discussions related to this subject were one of the reasons why it took over 3 decades before construction started after the initial plans were made!

 The construction of the bridge, which consists of just 6 lanes of road traffic, started in May of the year 1988 and continued until the bridge was completed and opened for traffic on April 5, 1998, almost 10 years later!